 - Rinse out any egg shells you have and allow them to dry for a few days in a bowl on a sunny window sill or by a radiator.
 When they are dry they crush very easily.
 This will help them to break down quickly when added to the soil.

 - Crushed eggshells improve drainage and the addition of the calcium is excellent for promoting plant growth and preventing blossom end rot in tomatoes and squash plants.
-If you have an old coffee grinder or food processor this make short work of it.
+If you have an old coffee grinder or food processor this will make short work of it.

 - Coffee grounds can also be added directly to the soil.
 They act as a general fertiliser, adding organic matter, improving drainage, water retention and soil aeration.
 As they break down they will continue to add nitrogen which is so good for plant growth.